blazium-engine/export-blazium-game/README.md

-# Blazium Game Build Action
+# Export Blazium Game Action

 Prerequisites:
 - `export_presets.cfg`: A file created with what targets you want to export: